jpuritz/BIO_594_2018/FinalAssignment/Ian Bishop/bishop_BIO-594_final_project_plan.md

 ##### Bioinformatic Processing
 * Read Trimming and Adapter Removal
 * De Novo Reference Assembly
-  * congeneric model reference genome available, likely too genetically distant.
-Also practice with de novo assembly will help with future work, as I will definitely not be using a model organism
+  * congeneric model reference genome is available, but possibly too genetically distant for accurate assembly.
+Practice with de novo assembly will help with future work, as I will definitely not be using a model organism
-* Contig binning.
+* Contig binning
   * DNA extractions derive from cultures and while <i>T. rotula</i> should be only eukaryote present, lots of assembled contigs will be bacterial and viral in origin
 * Filtering of non-eukaryote contigs from de novo reference
 * Read Mapping
 * SNP Variant Calling
   * Filter out putatively selected SNP loci using BayeScan
 * Microsatellite Calling
-  * Filter for stable flanking region, variability of repeat motif, using [pal_finder](https://sourceforge.net/projects/palfinder/)
+  * Filter for stable flanking region, variability of repeat motif, using pal_finder

 ##### Population-level
 * Neutral Population Structure
   * DAPC using SNPs
   * DAPC using microsatellites
+  * STRUCTURE using SNPs
+  * STRUCTURE using microsatellites
 * Recovery of previously developed <i>T. rotula</i> microsatellite location
   * Extent of overlap between project-generated microsatellite loci and already developed and [utilized set](http://www.pnas.org/content/pnas/suppl/2017/02/15/1612346114.DCSupplemental/pnas.1612346114.sapp.pdf) (Whittaker & Rynearson 2017)<sup>2</sup>